There are no openings at this time.

 We accept law student applications to work during other times of the year on an ongoing basis.
 During the spring and fall semesters we ask that law students commit to a minimum of 12 hours per week for the entire semester.

-For law student internship requests, we ask that you submit a cover letter, resume, and preferably a writing sample to our Volunteer Coordinator.
+For law student internship requests, we ask that you submit a cover letter, resume, and preferably a writing sample to our Legal Internship Coordinator.

 With a small and specialized staff, ILRC is active on the regional, state, and national fronts of immigration law and policy.
 To maximize our staff resources, ILRC often calls upon volunteers to contribute to our mission.